h3nock/ai-deep-dive/web/content/build-chatgpt/01-from-text-to-bytes/challenges/02-byte-inspector/description.md

   count_characters(byte_list)
 ---

-You are given a list of integers `byte_list`, which represents a sequence of bytes encoded in UTF-8.
-Your task is to implement a function that determines the number of characters in this sequence **without decoding the entire byte list into a string**.

-To do this, you'll need to inspect the binary representation of each byte.
-In UTF-8:
-- A byte that starts with `0...` or `11...` marks the beginning of a new character.
-- A byte that starts with `10...` is a "continuation byte" and is part of the previous character.

-Your function should count and return the total number of start bytes.
+Count the number of characters in a UTF-8 `byte_list` without decoding it.
+In UTF-8, bytes starting with `0...` or `11...` mark new characters, while `10...` bytes are continuations.
+Count the start bytes.